Our Dorm Room Checklist: The Ultimate Guide

 Dorm Room Storage

-Let’s face facts; your student’s dorm room needs storage options.
+Let’s face facts; your student’s dorm room needs storage options and a solid dorm room organization plan.
 Aside from bins for under the raised bed, you can look at additional containers that may work in the space, or check out these awesome wire shelves found here.

 These shelves can be put together in a variety of configurations, making them a smart choice for any space.
-Plus, the individual cubbies can hold canvas foldable square boxes for an attractive and colorful alternative to open spaces.
+Plus, the individual cubbies can hold canvas foldable square boxes for an attractive and colorful alternative to open spaces, helping your student stay organized.

 Dorm Room Storage Checklist